-1 – Our government has collectively screwed it all up, because politics are WAY more important than human health, the economy is more important than death.
+1 – Our government has collectively screwed it all up because politics are WAY more important than human health, and the economy is more important than death.
 (We’re not going into this in detail, I promise, not that type of blog).

 2 – Listening to experts makes complete sense until the experts stop making sense.
 (Sorry, that was the last one)

 3 – It’s way more doable than you would think to wear sweatpants for an entire year, not touching jeans once.